 Sales Pipeline

-Logistics sales is no easy task.
-But you need to be aware of big issues that can hold back your business growth.
-Inconsistent lead generation, low lead-to-customer conversion rates, and not being able to forecast sales volumes are 3 clear signs that your logistics sales department needs improvement.
+Logistics sales is no easy task, but you need to be aware of big issues that can hold back your business growth.
+Inconsistent lead generation, low lead-to-customer conversion rates, and not being able to forecast sales volumes are three clear signs that your logistics sales department needs improvement.

 If your company is experiencing sales issues, it is not alone.
-Most small and mid-size businesses are facing the same challenges – and here lies an opportunity for your company.
+Most small and mid-size businesses face the same challenges – and here lies an opportunity for your company.
 As Mark Lakeman said: